cncf/communitygroups/best_practices.md

 ### CNCF swag

-If you're a **newly** created meetup and added to community.cncf.io, please reach out to meetups@cncf.io for a complimentary $100 swag certificate to the [CNCF Store](https://store.cncf.io).
+If you're a **newly** created meetup and added to community.cncf.io, you have the opportunity earn swag!
+If you have hosted at last two events within a 90-day perdiod, please reach out to meetups@cncf.io for a complimentary $100 swag certificate to the [CNCF Store](https://store.cncf.io).
+Just link to the two events of yours that are in reference.

 ### Ask for help

-If you have any other questions, you can ask them in the [CNCF Slack](https://app.slack.com/client/T08PSQ7BQ/C015WPLD3F1).
+If you have any other questions, you can ask them in the [CNCF Slack](https://cloud-native.slack.com/archives/C015WPLD3F1).